-In September 2018, the Coalition to Improve Diagnosis, convened by the Society to Improve Diagnosis in Medicine (SIDM), launched a targeted effort to improve the Accuracy, Communication and Timeliness of diagnosis.
-ACT for Better Diagnosis™ aims to improve the diagnostic process by identifying and spreading practical steps that everyone throughout the healthcare system—patients, physicians, nurses, health system leaders, laboratory scientists, and others—can take to improve diagnosis.
+In September 2018, the Coalition to Improve Diagnosis, convened by the Society to Improve Diagnosis in Medicine (SIDM), launched a targeted effort to increase awareness of the need to improve Accuracy, Communication and Timeliness of diagnosis.
+ACT for Better Diagnosis™ aims to improve the diagnostic process by identifying and showcasing practical steps that everyone throughout the healthcare system—patients, physicians, nurses, health system leaders, laboratory scientists, and others—can take to improve diagnosis.

 - Incomplete communication during care transitions—When patients are transferred between facilities, physicians, or departments, there is potential for important information to slip through the cracks.

 - Lack of measures and feedback—Unlike many other patient safety issues, there are no standardized measures for hospitals, health systems, or physicians to understand their performance in the diagnostic process, to guide improvement efforts, or to report diagnostic errors.
 Providers rarely get feedback if a diagnosis was incorrect or changed.

 - Limited support to help with clinical reasoning—With hundreds of potential explanations for any one particular symptom, clinicians need timely, efficient access to tools and resources to assist in making diagnoses.